 11. The right to water is infringed where communal grounds are enclosed, depriving people from access to water sources necessary to meet their daily needs.
 The right to health may be affected where land is cultivated by industrial means, particularly with the use of pesticides.
 Other airborne compounds found on farms, such as dust, fertilizers and plant growth regulators, pollen, animal waste and other microorganisms, have been found to contribute to various respiratory diseases.
-When the loss of access to productive resources reduces income and sufficient social security benefits are not available, several Covenant rights may be imperilled, such as rights to food, access to health care or social services that require payments.
+When the loss of access to productive resources or increased costs for land use and access reduce income, and sufficient social security benefits are not available, several Covenant rights may be imperilled, such as rights to food, access to health care or social services that require payments.

 12. The right to take part in cultural life may be threatened by shifts in land use or evictions that deprive people from land that has a particular spiritual or religious significance to them, such as when the land serves as a basis for their social, cultural and religious practices or for the expression of their cultural identity.
 Culture forms a “complex whole which includes a spiritual and physical association with one’s ancestral land, knowledge, belief, art, law, morals, customs and any other capabilities and habits acquired by humankind as a member of society”.
 Furthermore, indigenous and other traditional communities rely on the natural resources on their lands for subsistence and the conduct of traditional cultural practices (see para.
 24 below).

 13. In monitoring the implementation of the Covenant by States parties, the Committee has been increasingly confronted with land-related issues in many countries.
 The Committee recognized the increasing pressure that competition for access to and control over land puts on the realization of the rights in the Covenant.
-In conjunction with ineffective or absent land-governance laws, policies and urban and rural spatial planning processes, competition for access to and control over land can lead to direct and indirect limitations on the equal access to, use of and control over land and result in insufficient protection against land dispossession and displacement.
+In conjunction with ineffective or absent land-governance laws, policies and urban and rural spatial planning processes, commodification and competition for access to and control over land can lead to direct and indirect limitations on the equal access to, use of and control over land and result in insufficient protection against land dispossession and displacement.

 III.
 Obligations of States parties under the Covenant